-As of December 31, 2021, we had 494 employees.
-As our development and commercialization plans and strategies develop, we must add a significant number of additional managerial, operational, sales, marketing, financial, and other personnel.
+As of December 31, 2022, we had 534 employees.
+As our development and commercialization plans and strategies develop, we will need to add a significant number of additional managerial, operational, sales, marketing, financial, and other personnel.
 Future growth will impose significant added responsibilities on members of management, including: